yekta/banano-website/content/announcements.md

   2- The date for the announcement starts with four hastag symbols (#) and is in year-month-day format -> #### 2020-01-29 3- The description is the following line after the date without any starting symbols -> This is an example description.
 -->
+### Banano 6th Banniversary Party and Airdrop Recap

+#### 2024-04-14

+Banano celebrated its 6th Birthday just a few days ago.
+After a little hangover, here's now a brief recap of major events from that day including a summary of the Banano Bday Airdrop: [Banano Blog](https://banano.cc/blog/banano-6th-banniversary-party-and-airdrop-recap).
+[Medium Article](https://medium.com/banano/banano-6th-banniversary-party-and-airdrop-recap-1e925759a926).

 ### Banano Birthday Bonus Airdrop Announcement

 #### 2024-04-01